St. Patrick Lake

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-06-09.
 Grade methodology: LakeGrade methodology.

-Track St. Patrick Lake
+Watch St. Patrick Lake water quality

 Subscribe for LakeQuality updates by email.
 No spam, unsubscribe anytime.